Twelfth Amendment to the United States Constitution: Senate

 By October 28, the Senate had already been discussing the designation amendment.
 Democratic–Republican DeWitt Clinton expected that the Senate, with a 24–9 Democratic–Republican majority would quickly pass the amendment.
 Federalist Jonathan Dayton proposed that the office of the vice president should be eliminated and his colleague, Uriah Tracy, seconded it.
 On the other side, Wilson Cary Nicholas was simply worried that Congress would not submit the amendment in time for the states to ratify it before the 1804 election.
 Despite Nicholas' concern, the Senate would not seriously deal with the amendment again until November 23.

-Much as it had in the House, debate centered around the number of candidates in a contingency election and the philosophical underpinnings of the Constitution.
+Much as it had in the House, debate centered on the number of candidates in a contingency election and the philosophical underpinnings of the Constitution.
 Again, small Federalist states vehemently argued that three candidates gave too much power to large states to pick presidents.
 Senator Pierce Butler of South Carolina argued that the issues with the election of 1800 were unlikely to happen again and he would not advocate changing the Constitution simply to stop a Federalist vice president.
 John Quincy Adams argued that the change from five to three gave an advantage to the people that violated the federative principle of the Constitution.
 Rather than have the office of the president balanced between the states and the people, Adams felt designation of president and vice president would tip that scale in favor of the people.

 Federalist senators argued for retaining the original procedure for the Electoral College.
 Senator Samuel White of Delaware claimed that the original procedure had not been given "a fair experiment" and criticized the proposed amendment for entrenching the two-party system which had taken over presidential elections.